jferrater/infrastructure-as-code/README.md

 # All about infrastructure
-Dumping my brain and learnings about software infrasture here in this repo.
+Dumping my brain and learnings about software infrastructure here in this repo.